cf-toolsuite/cf-butler/README.md

 ```

-### Pivotal Network
+### VMware Tanzu Network

 These endpoints are only available when the `pivnet.enabled` property is set to `true`.
 A valid `pivnet.apiToken` property must also have been defined.
-Mimics a reduced set of the [Pivotal Network API](https://network.pivotal.io/docs/api).
+Mimics a reduced set of the [VMware Tanzu Network API](https://network.pivotal.io/docs/api).

 ```
 GET /store/product/catalog
 ```
-> Retrieves a list of all products from Pivotal Network (includes buildpacks, stemcells and tiles)
+> Retrieves a list of all products from VMware Tanzu Network (includes buildpacks, stemcells and tiles)

 ```
 GET /store/product/releases?q=latest
 ```
-> Returns a list of the latest available releases for all products on Pivotal Network (includes buildpacks, stemcells and tiles)
+> Returns a list of the latest available releases for all products on VMware Tanzu Network (includes buildpacks, stemcells and tiles)

 ```
 GET /store/product/releases?q=all
 ```
-> Returns a list of all available releases for all products on Pivotal Network (includes buildpacks, stemcells and tiles)
+> Returns a list of all available releases for all products on VMware Tanzu Network (includes buildpacks, stemcells and tiles)

 ```
 GET /store/product/releases?q=recent
 ```
-> Returns a list of releases released within the last 7 days for all products on Pivotal Network (includes buildpacks, stemcells and tiles)
+> Returns a list of releases released within the last 7 days for all products on VMware Tanzu Network (includes buildpacks, stemcells and tiles)

 ### Events